sleekweasel/cnc-jogulator/README.md

 <img src="./screenshot.jpg" align="right" alt="Screenshot" width="320"/>

+Drag clockwise or anticlockwise from x, y, z, or s to jog it forward or backward, drag faster for coarse control and slower for fine control.
+Use the joystick in the middle for x-y dragging.

 Jog-dial works, spindle probably works, but I've disconnected mine while I play with using it as a plotter.

-I mainly wanted this so I could use my (toy) CNC as a drill press without hauling out my laptop.
+I mainly wanted this so I could use my (cheap) CNC as a drill press without hauling out my laptop.

 ## Bugs:
 * Central joystick should control x-y plane, but isn't wired up currently.